Rules of the Game

 capacity.
 Feel free to rotate as captains if the demands are too onerous.

-- A group should always have at least one representative at each lecture.
-(This means a group should not have all of its members on an athletic team, choir, or student group that may miss certain class meetings.)
+- If someone can't attend a meeting, a group has at least one representative there.
+(This means a group might not want to have all of its members on an athletic team, ensemble, or student group that may miss certain class meetings.)

-- Each group studies together at least briefly before exams.
+- The group studies together at least briefly before exams.

 - I do not envision groups turning into Bible studies, prayer circles, accountability groups, devotional societies, churches, cults, monastic communities, ménages à trois, communes, terror cells, political parties, labor unions, rock bands, or drug rings.
-These are just arrangements for one semester of regular study together.
+These are just arrangements for one semester of regular study together – no big deal.

-- All of this applies just as much when groups develop conflicts as it does when teams get along.
+- All of this applies just as much when groups develop conflicts.
 Some of your groups will gel better than others.
 Some of you will assume more than your fair share of the work.
 Others will start free-riding as the pressure grows over the semester.
 Some of you will encounter unforeseen challenges that will burden both you and the rest of your group.
 Don't run away from the conflicts!
-George Barna claims that effective leadership is a matter of creating as well as resolving conflicts among people.
-When you consider the career of Jesus of Nazareth, that claim makes a lot of sense.
 Much of the history of God's people has involved pressure, frustration, issues, and failure as well as relief, joy, resolution, and victory.
 Both are occasions for training in Christian theology and history.

 The most intimidating task I face as a professor in a Christian liberal arts environment is to model faithful Christian scholarship.
 It might ease that task to clear up some misconceptions: